Last Updated on October 1, 2021

 In terms of alcohol dependence, gabapentin can be used to help you reduce your drinking or abstain from it completely.
 Gabapentin can also treat withdrawal symptoms that can cause relapse—such as insomnia, craving and dysphoria (unhappiness or dissatisfaction).

-To analyze its effectiveness, one study compared gabapentin to a placebo.
+To analyze its effectiveness, one study4 compared gabapentin to a placebo.
 Patients who received a placebo had an abstinence rate of 4%, compared to 17% for those that took 1800 mg of gabapentin.
 The “no heavy drinking” rate for those that took a placebo was 22% and double (45%) for those that took the real medication.

-A 2007 study also found that, compared to a placebo group, those who took gabapentin significantly reduced their heavy drinking and number of drinks per day.
+A 2007 study5 also found that, compared to a placebo group, those who took gabapentin significantly reduced their heavy drinking and number of drinks per day.
 They also increased their number of alcohol-free days.

 People who haven’t reduced drinking while taking naltrexone may respond better to gabapentin.
 Your doctor may also recommend a combination of the two.
-If you’re experiencing some side effects from naltrexone, such as insomnia and mood problems, gabapentin may help counteract them.
+If you’re experiencing some side effects from naltrexone, such as insomnia and mood problems, gabapentin may help counteract them6.

-A 2012 study compared those who took naltrexone alone to those that took a naltrexone-gabapentin combination.
+A 2012 study7 compared those who took naltrexone alone to those that took a naltrexone-gabapentin combination.
 Researchers found that the combination was more effective in helping delay heavy drinking, reduce heavy drinking days, and reduce the number of drinks.

 Why Haven’t I Heard of Gabapentin?

 The research on gabapentin shows that it can help people who have been unsuccessful at changing their drinking habits.
 So, why haven’t you heard of the medication?
-Unfortunately, medications approved for alcohol addiction are prescribed to fewer than 9% of those who could benefit from it.
-The author of a 2018 review of research urged more doctors to prescribe anti-craving drugs because they’re promising for those suffering from alcohol addiction.
+Unfortunately, medications approved for alcohol addiction are prescribed to fewer8 than 9% of those who could benefit from it.
+The author of a 2018 review of research9 urged more doctors to prescribe anti-craving drugs because they’re promising for those suffering from alcohol addiction.

-Even though gabapentin isn’t well known as an anti-alcohol medication, the American Psychiatric Association (APA) recommends it for patients with moderate to severe alcohol use disorder.
+Even though gabapentin isn’t well known as an anti-alcohol medication, the American Psychiatric Association (APA) recommends10 it for patients with moderate to severe alcohol use disorder.
 The guidelines state it can be used to either reduce alcohol consumption or for abstinence.

 How Do You Take Gabapentin for Alcohol Use Disorder?